laurakcleve/terrain-blog/content/blog/making-water-tiles/index.md

 ![painted-closeup-3](painted-closeup-3.jpg)

-For pouring the resin, I followed [this tutorial from Hirst Arts](http://www.hirstarts.com/tips17/tips17.html#plan) as closely as I could for my situation.
+For pouring the resin, I followed <a href="http://www.hirstarts.com/tips17/tips17.html#plan" target="_blank" rel="noopener noreferrer">this tutorial from Hirst Arts</a> as closely as I could for my situation.

 This involved using scraps of foam with clear packing tap covering one side to cover the ends of the river at the edges of the tiles.